prithvikin/video-games-with-R/README.md

 * [R-Analysis-of-Video-Games.Rmd](R-Analysis-of-Video-Games.Rmd): R Markdown code that created main report
 * [FinishedCode.Rmd](FinishedCode.Rmd): All commands from main report in condensed.
 * [vgsales.csv](vgsales.csv): Data (.csv) file used in report
+* [Interactive-Graphs.Rmd](Interactive-Graphs.Rmd): R Markdown file used for creating the page that hosts the project's interactive graphs.
+* [Interactive-Graphs.html](Interactive-Graphs.html): HTML file of interactive graphs.
+This page is not viewable with GitHub.
+It should be accessed at [the RPubs.com site](https://rpubs.com/prithvikin/video-games-with-R-InteractiveGraphs).
 * [video-games-with-R.Rproj](video-games-with-R.Rproj): R project file specifics.

-Due to compatibility issues between GitHub and [Plotly](https://github.com/ropensci/plotly), all interactive graphs are hosted externally at **site to be created**.
+Due to compatibility issues between GitHub and Plotly, all interactive graphs are hosted externally on [at this projects page on RPubs.com](https://rpubs.com/prithvikin/video-games-with-R-InteractiveGraphs).

 ## Overview
 This project answers specific research questions with a public Video Game data set.
 Research questions are answered using data visualization and statistical analysis techniques availible in R.